 The max-processes attribute defines the maximum number of servant processes the master server will launch.
 The allowed value range is 1 to 2048.
 The default (and recommended) value is 40.

-The max-connections attribute defines the maximum number of client connections allowed per servant.
+The max-connections attribute defines the maximum number of client connections (including max-unauth-connections) allowed per servant.
 The default (and recommended) value is 256.